 10:30am – 10:45am Morning tea

 12:45pm – 2:45pm Marketing, write blog

 3:15pm – 5:00pm Afternoon tea, help kids with homework, housework

 5:00pm – 7:00pm Cook dinner, eat dinner, prepare lunches for next day, kids bedtime routine

 7:00pm onwards Relax!
 Or fold laundry while watching TV lol

 Now, I’ve written everything out here for the sake of demonstrating how time blocking works and it is good to do this for yourself (at least once) in as much detail as I have above just so you have an idea of what times in your day you should be doing certain things.
 For example, I know that each day I need to stop doing the housework around 5pm so that I can start the evening dinner routine if I want the kids to be in bed by 7pm.
 And I know that if I keep doing the housework past 5pm, then I’ll likely be rushing around trying to get everything done and the kids will be getting put to bed later than their usual bed time.

 For the working mums, time blocking is a really good way to get various tasks completed in your day.
 As you can see in my example, I’ve set aside time to do emails/admin etc and I’ve set aside time to do marketing/blogs.
 Two different types of tasks, both needing to be done in my day, so I have specified amounts of time to fit in both.
 The allocated lunch break is a really important one for me as I tend to skip lunch if I get busy, so I make sure I set aside time for it.

 I hope this has all made sense and you give it a go.
 Hopefully it can help you get more organised, manage your time better, and get more things done!
 Let me know if you give this a go and if it helped you.

 Make sure you block out time for exercise!
-Join our program and get started with a one week free trial here.
+Join our program and get started with a free 7 day trial here.